Tuner Instruction Guide

-If you are traveling for the shooting sports, and your rifle/ammo combo does not perform the same once at your destination, you can use the tuner to quickly get the rifle shooting again.
+- If you are traveling for the shooting sports, and your rifle/ammo combo does not perform the same once at your destination, you can use the tuner to quickly get the rifle shooting again.
 We have found that the group can usually be tuned back in within a few hash marks in either direction.

 - Example groups/nodes to look for during the tuning process can be viewed in the gallery at www.kineticsecuritysoutions.com

 At this time the Adaptive Tuning System (ATS) only supports muzzle brakes that tighten and shoulder against the normal muzzle shoulder.
 Examples of these are the self-tightening styles via the use of a reverse jam nut or similar.
 Example muzzle brakes include, Patriot Valley Arms, Masterpiece Arms, American Precision Arms, Area 419 etc. KSS will be releasing a version(s) at a later date that supports other brake styles.

 The ATS is a precision machined device and proper care should be taken to protect the threaded surfaces.
 There is no need to separate the 2 pieces.
-DO NOT Cerakote any of the threaded surfaces or the internal collar as it may cause fit issues as well as prevent the tuning weight from being able to be secured as designed.
+DO NOT Cerakote any of the threaded surfaces or the internal mount as it may cause fit issues as well as prevent the tuning weight from being able to be secured as designed.
 Damages caused by over tightening the set screws is not covered under warranty.

 Returns will be accepted only if the device has not been used, is undamaged, or if ordered in the wrong specification.
 Buyer will be responsible for return shipping and will be credited once item is received and determined to be in 100% original condition.